Skip to main content

 Number of banners

 Within your platform, if you navigate to Customize > Banner from your dashboard, you have the ability to upload a new banner image.
 While you can add up to four banners, for a better user experience, we encourage you to only use a single banner.
 Multiple banners can be inaccessible for viewers using assistive technology, may result in a poor experience on mobile devices, and will likely be flagged by any accessibility audit your institution performs.
-If you do need to upload multiple banners and don't see the option to add more than one yet, reach out to support@gouconnect.com asking the team to enable the option to add additional homepage banners for you, and we'd be happy to assist!
+If you do need to upload multiple banners and don't see the option to add more than one yet, reach submit a support request here asking the team to enable the option to add additional homepage banners for you, and we'd be happy to assist!

 โ€‹